tp-link-extender/MercuryCore/README.md

 -   **data/surreal** &ndash; database files
 -   **data/thumbnails** &ndash; asset thumbnails

+> [!TIP]
-It may be helpful to mount to an external volume or directory to keep this data safe, allow for easier backups, and to provide it with more space.
+> It may be helpful to mount to an external volume or directory to keep this data safe, allow for easier backups, and to provide it with more space.

 # Hosting